chiomavera/beauty-landing-page/README.md

 # Beauty-landing
-this is a landing page for a beauty salon. it is built with the aim of converting visitors to paying clients.
+this is a landing page for a beauty salon.
-This work is beign developed with the use of html, css, bootstrap and JavaScript.
+This work is been developed with the use of html, css, bootstrap and JavaScript.
-The inspiration behind it is beauty. it is a work in progress.
+The inspiration behind this work is beauty.
+It is user-friendly.
+One can easily navigate their way through,  see services offered and working hours, and book an appointment if they want a session with the salon. it is built with the aim of converting visitors to paying clients.
 Demo link: https://chiomavera.github.io/Beauty-landing/